chuongmep/OpenMEP/README.md

 - Why this package not published on Dynamo Package Manager?

-Answer : It not support way I maintain with multiple version and release CI/CD with Dynamo Revit.
+Answer : It not support way I maintain with multiple version and release CI/CD with **Dynamo** Revit.

+- Can I write Python Script with OpenMEP Package?

+Answer : Yes, you can write Python Script with OpenMEP Package.
+You can read more about [How To Write Python Script With OpenMEP](https://github.com/chuongmep/OpenMEP/wiki/How-To-Write-Python-Script-With-OpenMEP-Package)